mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Spasmodic* - Irregular bursts.
+My classroom attendance had been very spasmodic.

+*Allegory* - 'Story or poem that can be interpreted to reveal hidden meaning, typically a moral or political one' - Though this book looks like fiction, it is kind of allegory of History

-*Intransigent* - The most thrillingly intransgent ever uttered: "Heaven and earth shall pass away, but words shall not pass away"
+*Intransigent* - `Refusing to change one's views` - The most thrillingly intransigent ever uttered: "Heaven and earth shall pass away, but words shall not pass away"

 *Nihilism* - Philisophy that argues that life is without objective meaning, purpose or intrinsic value.
 "If teenagers go through life in nihilistic frme of mind.
 Nothing would seem matter for them.